 Transferring License Plates Between Vehicles

 When a vehicle is sold or replaced, existing plates can usually move to the next car instead of being scrapped.
-Most states charge $10-$50 for the transfer, and most require it to happen within 60-90 days of the new vehicle purchase.
+The transfer fee is small in most states — often under $30, and as little as $5 in places like Georgia — and most states want the paperwork done within 10 to 30 days of the new vehicle purchase.
+A handful give you longer; New York allows 180 days, and Illinois sets no fixed window.
 Rules change sharply across state lines.

 When plates can transfer

-Plate transfers are allowed in most states when three conditions are met: registered owner of old plate and new vehicle is the same person (or married couple in community-property states), new vehicle is in same plate class as old one, and the plate is in good standing with no expired registration or unresolved violations.
+Most states allow a plate transfer once three things line up.
+The registered owner of the old plate has to be the same person registering the new vehicle (or the spouse, in community-property states).
+The new vehicle has to fall in the same plate class as the old one.
+And the plate itself has to be in good standing, with no expired registration or unresolved violations hanging over it.

 Plate class matters.
 A standard passenger plate cannot move onto a commercial truck above the GVWR ceiling for that class.
 A motorcycle plate cannot move onto a passenger car.
 Class mismatches are the most common reason a transfer gets rejected.